Lyme disease

 Disease vector

 The primary transmission vector for Lyme disease is the tick.
-There are several species of tick, but the main transmitters of Lyme disease and co-infections in Quebec are the blacklegged tick (Ixodes scapularis) and the oriental blacklegged tick (Ixodes pacificus).
+There are several species of tick, but the main transmitters of Lyme disease and co-infections in Quebec are the blacklegged tick (Ixodes scapularis) and the Western blacklegged tick (Ixodes pacificus).
 These tick species feed on a variety of mammalian and avian hosts, including deer, rodents and bird species.
 By swallowing the blood of an affected animal, it can become contaminated with the various pathogens and in turn, infect the next host from which it draws blood through its saliva.
 An infected tick will also lay infected eggs, so any newborn ticks will also be contaminated.

-How can I get infected?
+How do I get infected?

 Responsible bacteria

-In America, Lyme disease is generally caused by a bacterium called Borrelia burgdoferi, which is transmitted by an infected blacklegged tick.
+In America, Lyme disease is generally caused by a bacterium called Borrelia v, which is transmitted by an infected blacklegged tick.
 In medical terms, we often use “borreliosis.”
 It is the most widespread vector-borne disease in temperate climates.
 The CDC (Center for Disease Control) estimates that the number of diagnosed cases each year is over 300,000, excluding cases that fly under the radar of diagnostic tools.

 Rectangle